Ilusion9/entityIO-sm/README.md

 # Descriptions
 Hook or get informations about entity inputs and outputs.
+Only tested in CS:GO.

 # Dependencies
 dhooks - https://forums.alliedmods.net/showpost.php?p=2588686&postcount=589